Digbased/Simple-JUNIT-Testing/README.md

         can reduced the issues and have a more accurate analysis.
 We can see where the bugs and warnings are shown, handle them, then run assert and test cases to check the accuracy.
 Based on my findings, I defer that the bugs have been fixed, and that the csv out put shown, will not cause any problems in regards to incorrect output.

+File: Alexa Skill Testing Documentation - Sample testing documentation written by a group of 5 for a Software Testing course at UCI.
+We proposed a testing plan and description for our implemented Alexa Skill using Amazon's API.